-Zoe’s Tender Years Child Care and Nursery will provide children and their families with an exceptional early learning experience within a supportive and caring environment.
+Zoe’s Tender Years Child Care will provide children and their families with an exceptional early learning experience within a supportive and caring environment.

 We acknowledge the work of the children, teachers and the community in the Northern Region of Italy called Reggio Emilia.
 This innovative approach to a European model of education in which it has inspired educators all over the world for more than 40 years.
 This system has its own distinctive set of philosophical and pedagogical hypothesis and methods of child care organization.
 Children along with their teachers engage in short and long term projects, collaboratively designed by both team teachers and children.
 We encourage children to explore their interest in the environment and through observations, documentation and communication; teachers are able to co-construct and research topics that are of interest to children.
 Through the “hundred languages” or the modes of expression, children represent their work through, drawings, paintings, clay sculptures, music and movement, collage, and dramatic play.
 This approach to learning integrates all the learning domains, which include language, mathematics, science, art, music, and dramatic arts.